Free DISC Assessment Practice: Four Behavioral Styles in 15 Minutes

 DISC is not a test of ability.
 It is a self-report of behavioral preference, and the whole point of a good DISC practice is to get used to the forced-choice format before the real thing.
 Our simulation presents 24 blocks of four adjectives or statements each.
 For every block, you pick the one most like you and the one least like you.
 That is the core DISC format that almost all commercial publishers use.

 At the end you receive a behavioral style graph showing your scores on D, I, S, and C, a short narrative description of your dominant style, and notes on how each style is typically read in a hiring context.
-No sign-up is required for the first attempt.
+Pass Guarantee included: extended access until you pass.

 Three sample DISC items with interpretation notes